l-arnold/tkl-nomadic-odoo/README.rst

 - Odoo configurations:

-    - Odoo v14 installed from debian apt repo.
+    - Odoo v16 installed from 3rd party (official) Odoo apt repo.
     - Includes modules from base install of Odoo.

-- **Security note**: As of 17.0, due to now using the official debian repo Updates to Odoo **ARE** configured to install automatically.
+- **Security note**: Updates to Odoo may require supervision so they **ARE NOT** configured to install automatically.
+See below for updating Odoo.

 - SSL support out of the box.
 - `Adminer`_ administration frontend for PostgreSQL (listening on